Datical/DaticalDB4Concourse/README.md

 # DaticalDB4Concourse
 Datical DB integration for Concourse

+You can see a short demonstration video of Concourse and Datical DB [here](https://www.datical.com/videos/pivotal-cloud-foundry-and-datical-database-release-automation/).

 To integrate Datical DB in your existing Concourse installation:

 1. Download datical_package.yml and credentials.yml to the machine where Fly is installed.